Rent the Museum: Reserve your space for 2014

 Comes with a view of the Daily Planet from the 2nd floor balcony plus exhibits ranging from “WRAL Storm Central,” where you can use meteorological data to make your own weather forecast, to “Diversity of Life,” which looks at how the relationships between humans and horseshoe crabs, or wolves and elk, or fish and mussels, are all important to biodiversity.

 See the Daily Planet from the 3rd floor balcony or roam exhibits including “Dinosaurs to DNA,” which highlights new tools and techniques that are helping scientists change the way we understand the natural world and everything in it; and “Ice Age Giants,” which looks at the mammoths, saber-toothed cats, giant wolves and other mega-fauna that once roamed our state.

-Includes an expansive Environmental Conference Center filled with custom-made reclaimed wood.
+Includes the expansive William G. Ross Jr. Environmental Conference Center, filled with custom-made reclaimed wood.
 This space can be one large room or divided into three smaller sections and can be used for day conferences or lavish evening events.
 Three projectors are included in this space as well as a catering kitchen with a refrigerator and sink.
 Includes a vestibule and an outdoor rooftop terrace.

 For rental details, please consult the following:

 By choosing one or more of the Museum’s one-of-a-kind spaces, you not only select a unique and beautiful location for your special event, you also help support important exhibits, research and educational programs.